 - Sec.
-58. Uniform or Clothing Allowance.
-An amount not exceeding Six Thousand Pesos (P6,000) per year is hereby authorized for the payment of uniform or clothing allowance to each qualified government employee, subject to B.C.
-No. 2018-1 dated March 8, 2018 and such other quidelines issued by the DBM. - Sec.
-59. Magna Carta Benefits.
-The payment of magna carta benefits of public health workers, school teachers, social workers, scientists, engineers and researchers, and other science and technology personnel in the government shall be subject to the quidelines of the DBM. - Sec.
-60. Special Counsel Allowance.
-Government lawyers assigned in the legal staff of the agencies are hereby authorized an allowance of Five Thousand Pesos (P5,000) for each appearance or attendance to court hearings, subject to the following: - (a) The government lawyer has been deputized by the Office of the Solicitor General (OSG) or authorized by the head of agency to assist the OSG, prosecutors, or provide legal representation to the agency or its personnel as its counsel, as the case may be; - (b) The court appearance is not pursuant to motions for extension or postponement of hearing; and - (c) The aggregate allowance per month shall not exceed fifty percent (50%) of the government lawyer's monthly basic salary.
+54. Uniform or Clothing Allowance.
+An amount not exceeding Seven Thousand Pesos (P7,000) per year is hereby authorized for the payment of uniform or clothing allowance to each qualified government employee, subject to B.C.
+No. 2024-1 dated April 4, 2024, and such other guidelines issued by the DBM. - Sec.
+55. Medical Allowance for the Availment of Health Maintenance Organization (HMO)-type Benefit.
+An amount not exceeding Seven Thousand Pesos (P7,000) per year is hereby authorized for the grant of Medical Allowance as subsidy to qualified government employees for the availment of HMO-type benefits, subject to the guidelines to be issued by the DBM for the purpose. - Sec.
+56. Magna Carta Benefits.
+The payment of magna carta benefits of public health workers, school teachers, social workers, scientists, engineers and researchers, and other science and technology personnel in the government shall be subject to the guidelines of the DBM. - Sec.
+57. Special Counsel Allowance.
+Government lawyers assigned in the legal staff of the agencies are hereby authorized an allowance of Five Thousand Pesos (P5,000) for each appearance or attendance to court hearings, subject to the following: - (a) The government lawyer has been deputized by the Office of the Solicitor General (OSG) or authorized by the head of agency to assist the OSG, prosecutors, or provide legal representation to the agency or its personnel as its counsel, as the case may be; - (b) The court appearance is not pursuant to motion for extension or postponement of hearing; and - (c) The aggregate allowance per month shall not exceed fifty percent (50%) of the government lawyer's monthly basic salary.